 Provides an overview of how students can apply their experiences and skills in the professional world of collegiate athletics.
 Students will learn about different careers and have the opportunity to discover relative coursework, internship experiences, networking skills, and resume development.

 Course Summary: This course offers an overview of how students can apply their experiences, skills, and knowledge in the professional world of collegiate athletics.
 Students interested in this career path will have an opportunity to learn firsthand what job opportunities are available in the field, regardless of major/minor or courses taken.
 Students will learn about different careers in the field, such as marketing, promotions, event operations, fundraising/annual fund, sponsorship sales, ticket operations, athletic communications, licensing/branding, business operations, athletic administration, compliance, and academic support.
 In addition, students will have the opportunity to learn about relative courses, internship experiences, networking skills, and resume development.
 Using undergraduate academic experiences, students will learn through a variety of assignments.
 Please note coaching and athletic medicine will not be covered in this course.
-Learning Objectives: • Discuss some available careers in collegiate athletics. • Identify your personal career interests and map out the key steps to gaining experience in collegiate athletics during your time at UVM. • Create a cover letter and resume to assist in the application process for employment
+Learning Objectives: • Discuss available careers in collegiate athletics. • Identify your personal career interests and map out the key steps to gaining experience in collegiate athletics during your time at UVM. • Create a cover letter and resume to assist in the application process for employment.

 Online (View Campus Map)